transistorsoft/cordova-google-api-version/README.md

 # !!!
-This Plugin is obsolate !!!
+This Plugin is obsolete !!!

 cordova-google-api-version
 ======================================